 Doherty, Stephen, Natalie Martschuk, Jane Goodman-Delahunty & Sandra Hale

 2022.
 An Eye-Movement Analysis of Overt Visual Attention During Consecutive and Simultaneous Interpreting Modes in a Remotely Interpreted Investigative Interview.
 Frontiers in Psychology 13

 Goodman-Delahunty, Jane, Natalie Martschuk, Sandra B. Hale & Susan E. Brandon

-This list is based on CrossRef data as of 18 january 2021.
+This list is based on CrossRef data as of 3 september 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.